johnwbyrd/superpawn/README.md

 - Compiles under Microsoft Visual Studio 2013, gcc 3.8.2, AppleClang 5.1.0,
   and clang 3.3
-- Implements a subset of UCI protocol sufficient to permit play with Arena 3.0+, Tarrasch Chess GUI, cutechess-cli and others
+- Implements a subset of UCI protocol sufficient to permit play with Arena 3.0+, Tarrasch Chess GUI, Fritz GUI, cutechess-cli and others
 - Pluggable architecture permits easy experimentation with new algorithms for search and evaluation
 - Principal variation search